-Each Diligence Provider compares 19,980 fields for each quarter and the respective Diligence Provider compares 6,660 fields for October 2017, in each case on a data file we prepare that includes certain characteristics of the mortgage loans that we use to generate the statistical information regarding the mortgage loans in a Reference Pool to information in the mortgage loan files.
+Each Diligence Provider compares 19,980 fields on a data file we prepare that includes certain characteristics of the mortgage loans that we use to generate the statistical information regarding the mortgage loans in a Reference Pool to information in the mortgage loan files.
 These fields are: original DTI, original LTV, original combined LTV, credit score, loan purpose, first time homebuyer status, property type, number of units, occupancy status, property state, five digit zip code, original principal balance, original interest rate, amortization type, interest only feature, first payment date, maturity date, modification status, number of borrowers and mortgage insurance coverage status.
 Discrepancies found in data integrity reviews are summarized below and in Appendix B to this Prospectus.